lukfd/ustobservatory/README.md

 - getNameType() : return data type
 - getPixelArray() : return ENTIRE array of pixels values

+### prova.py

+It is a simplified Astropy application for processing RGB image stored in the /data directory.

 ***
 # Useful links and DOCs
 - [Astropy](http://docs.astropy.org/en/stable/index.html) (DOCs for astropy)